 |Sweetpotatoes||Vegetable transplant beds|

 Production practices used in intensively produced vegetables should be based on sound recommendations.
 This is important because crops with good vigor (plant growth and development) compete with and greatly suppress weeds.
-The latest production recommendations are available in Horticulture Information Leaflets and crop bulletins at your local county Extension Center.
+The latest production recommendations are available in Horticulture Information Leaflets and crop bulletins at your local N.C.
+Cooperative Extension center.

 Critical weed-free periods to prevent yield or quality reduction in vegetables generally range from 2 to 6 weeks after planting.
 Information on specific crops can be found in the Weed Attack Manual available from the Department of Horticultural Science at NC State University.